Q+A with Shannon McLaren of Prairie Interiors | Newport Beach, CA

 Write Joan Didion

-We are honored to collaborate with Designer + Shopkeeper Lyla Moll on our super fun (& delicious) lark communal dinner party—Saturday 7/26/25—at the cool + moody Jo & Rose in Huntington Beach w/the humble Chef Matthew Roberts.
+We are honored to have collaborated with Designer + Shopkeeper Lyla Moll on our super fun (& delicious) lark communal dinner party—Saturday 7/26/25—at the cool + moody Jo & Rose in Huntington Beach w/the humble Chef Matthew Roberts.

 Modern.
 Organic.
 Inspirational.
 Social Dining.